useRef in React | React | Web Development

 The

-attribute is passed to the<input>
+refattribute is passed to the<input>element. -

 The

-holds the actual DOM node.
+currentproperty ofinputRefholds the actual DOM node.

 2. Persisting Values Between Renders